robinmacharg/CodingExercises/Floww, April 2023/README.md

   What's there works with the data provided.
 - Light/Dark mode support is there for the majority of the app; It's subjective (grey is often good enough) and there may be omissions due to time constraints.
 If you find them, please let me know!
-- I've skipped persistence completely - it wasn't on the spec. and appears outside the scope of theis exercise.
+- I've skipped persistence completely - it wasn't on the spec. and appears outside the scope of the exercise.
 - Project structure:
   - **Top-level** - App, main ContentView, assets.
   - **API** - Communication with the CoinGecko API